Universal-Team/db/docs/_ds/twilight-menu.md

   <ul dir="auto">

   <li>Go to <a href="https://wiki.ds-homebrew.com/twilightmenu" rel="nofollow">https://wiki.ds-homebrew.com/twilightmenu</a>,
-  and follow the uninstall and install guides in order for your console/flashcard.</li>
+  and follow the uninstall and install guides in order, for your console/flashcard.</li>

   </ul>